rudderlabs/rudderstack-docs/destinations/advertising/snap-pixel.md

 # Snap Pixel

 The [**Snap Pixel**](https://ads.snapchat.com/) is a piece of JavaScript code that lets you measure the cross-device impact of your advertising campaigns.
-It lets understand how many Snapchat users interact with your website after seeing the ads.
+It lets you understand how many Snapchat users interact with your website after seeing the ads.

 RudderStack supports Snap Pixel as a destination to which you can seamlessly send your event data.